 For me being braver has meant fighting for my marriage, humbling myself with my parenting, being a more honest and forgiving friend, being an open door when I really just want my space, doing something I think will help my community even if it means putting myself out there for criticism.

 Because showing up for your life isn’t all about what you want out of it.
-It is part of it!
+Yes, it is part of it!
+But we are made to live for more than just ourselves.
 Women/moms/wives, each one is gifted and talented and has a passion for something that is worthy of their time and energy.
 But all that can’t be at the expense of the people around you.
 Showing up for your life includes being there for those who are put into your life.

 This is my mission, to work on these three steps and SHOW UP for my life.